Tensor network methods for quantum-inspired image processing and classical optics: Matrix Product States and Tensor Tree Networks

-In the overfitting regime, the error goes to zero exponentially quickly at a value $\xi\rightarrow\xi_{\infty}$.
+We define $\xi(L)=1$ as the compressive threshold, as for $\xi(L)<1$ the approximation is compressive, while for $\xi(L)>1$ the number of parameters becomes greater than the original image.
+In the overfitting regime (the red region $\xi(L)\geq1$), the error goes to zero exponentially quickly at a value $\xi\rightarrow\xi_{\infty}$.
 We notice that $\xi_{\infty}^{q\mathrm{TT}}<\xi_{\infty}^{\mathrm{MPS}}$ by a big margin (because there is one less qubit needed in the quantics representation than FRQI).
-This is due to the fact that, by construction of the singular value decomposition, the dimension of a random MPS of $n$ sites is $D_\mathrm{max}(n)=8/3\times 2^n$ so $\xi_{\infty}^{q\mathrm{TT}}=8/3$ and $\xi_{\infty}^{\mathrm{MPS}}=16/3$ and at very high resolution the error is mostly dominated by pixel noise in the image \footnotemark.
-Interestingly, the value of $\xi_{\infty}$ is also of certain relevance in the intermediate regime (blue region in \efig{fig_scaling_mps}) near the compressive threshold $\xi=1$ since a smaller value $\xi_{\infty}$ seems to force the curve to accelerate faster towards this line.
+This is due to the fact that, by construction of the singular value decomposition, the dimension of a random MPS of $n$ sites can be showed recursively to be $D_\mathrm{max}(n)=8/3\times 2^n$.
+This can be found by integrating the exponential Page's curve \cite{page1993average} of a Haar state over every bonds \efig{pyramid}.
+It implies $\xi_{\infty}^{q\mathrm{TT}}=8/3$ and $\xi_{\infty}^{\mathrm{MPS}}=16/3$ and at very high resolution the error is mostly dominated by pixel noise in the image.

+The linear network treats noise as global, since every bond is saturated.
+Although interleaved quantics and FRQI encodings based on Hilbert curves differ at the level of microscopic ordering, both induce a hierarchical dyadic decomposition of the image and preserve locality across scales.
+As a result, they lead to equivalent entanglement scaling and compression behavior when used with linear tensor networks.
+Interestingly, the value of $\xi_{\infty}$ is also of certain relevance in the intermediate regime (black region in \efig{fig_scaling_mps}) near the compressive threshold $\xi=1$ since a smaller value $\xi_{\infty}$ seems to force the curve to accelerate faster towards this line\footnotemark.
 This fact allows the $q\mathrm{TT}$ to improve over the Hilbert MPS in this intermediate region.
 This argument will be made more clear in the following section.

-Another important decomposition is the tree tensor network (TTN) where the constituent tensors of the network lie on the nodes of a connected acyclic tree graph.
+Another important decomposition is the binary tree tensor network (TTN) where the constituent tensors of the network lie on the nodes of a connected acyclic tree graph.
 The appeal of tensor tree network comes down to their relative ease of constructions and contractions as well as their greater expressive power and has been recently explored in the context of multivariate function approximations \cite{tindall2024compressing}.

-Two typical examples of trees are pictured below (see \efig{fig_tree}).
+The construction of tree tensor networks is not excessively different than the case of matrix product states.
+Once fixed a binary tree topology, every SVD corresponds to a tree cut which can separate non-contiguous qubits in the original ordering $\{1,2,...,k\}|\{k+1,k+2,...,n\}$.
+We can decompose the full tensor into a binary tree of lower-order tensors using a sequence of Schmidt decompositions corresponding to the cuts defined by the edges of the tree.
+Every edge $e$ of the tree defines a bipartition of the Hilbert space